MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 - Add functionality for the user (or parent/teacher of the user) to upload own JSON-file with a melody.
 (Thanks to Anna Xambó for the suggestion).
 Since there are more websites with MIDI-files, like <a href="https://bitmidi.com/" target="_blank">Bitmidi</a>, we should let the user upload a MIDI-file.
 This will require adding a script that converts MIDI files to JSON.
 - Add different instrument sounds (currently just a sine wave oscillator).
 - Add function where the user gets notified if they press the wrong note (as suggested by Anna Xambó).
-- Add notification popups if user presses correct notes many times in a row, to giving support and motivation.
+- Add notification popups if user presses correct notes many times in a row, to givesupport and motivation.
 - Optional scoring system, where the user gets a score overview when done playing (ex.
 30 of 42 notes correct).

 ## The Workflow